SACGF/shariant_docs/docs/integration/api/external_references.md

 These values will be formatted into a specific structure on download, but for upload they just need to be in the format of REF_TYPE:REF_NUMBER.

-There is some leeway on the formatting, e.g. for PMID the following are allowed
+There is some leeway on the formatting, e.g. for PMID the following are allowed:
 * PMID:123456
 * PMID123456
 * PMID 123456